akvakola/openCart/README.md

 ### Running the tests
 To start all tests, in the terminal run the command: npx wdio run ./wdio.conf.js\
 To run specific tests use the same command following --spec {test path}
+example: npx wdio run ./wdio.conf.js\ --spec C:\Projects\opencart\test\spec\search\searchStore.test.js
+### Results
-example: npx wdio run ./wdio.conf.js\ --spec C:\Projects\opencart\test\spec\search\searchStore.test.js Results are displayed when all tests are finished and can be reviewed in two different reporters
+ Results are displayed when all tests are finished and can be reviewed in two different reporters
 - Spec reporter is the default reporter and it will show the results automatically in your terminal
 - Allure reporter can be run with the node scripts defined in package.json
     - First, run the report-generate script